sid1213/Assignment_11/README.md

 - html
 - css
 # What i lerned
-i learned about positioning here.
+i learned about alignment and .
 # live link
 [here](https://luxury-tartufo-c52a2a.netlify.app/)